one-zero-eight/schedule-builder-backend/README.md

 2. Change settings in the `settings.yaml` file according to your needs (check [settings.schema.yaml](settings.schema.yaml) for more info)
 3. Install Docker with Docker Compose
-4. Build a Docker image: `docker compose build --pull`
+4. Build && run docker container `docker compose up --build`
-5. Run the container: `docker compose up --detach`
-6. Check the logs: `docker compose logs -f`

-# How to update dependencies

-## Project dependencies

-1. Run `uv show --outdated --all` to check for outdated dependencies
-2. Run `uv add <package>@latest` to add a new dependency if needed